May 1, 2026

 When a vendor attempts to charge a one-time card twice, the failed transaction never enters your books.
 This prevents duplicate entries that would otherwise slow down your close.
 You see only the original approved payment, which keeps the link between the invoice and the transaction intact.

 This structure reduces manual intervention.
 Without duplicate charges, you avoid time spent matching extra entries or reversing incorrect payments.
-Around 50% of finance leaders identified reconciliation delays as one of their top challenges during the month-end close.
+Around 50% of finance leaders cite reconciliation delays as one of their top challenges during the month-end close.
 One-time card controls remove a common source of those delays.

 Reconciliation also becomes more accurate.
 Each one-time card is tied to a specific vendor and invoice, so the payment record is easy to trace.
 If a vendor mistakenly retries a charge, the decline keeps your system aligned without creating exceptions to investigate.